Deadside is a hardcore multiplayer shooter with survival elements. Post-Apocalypse, PvP, PvE, open world, realistic weapons, craft, base building.

 - Base raiding: bases have an “online-only” raid system.
 If you kill other players and they have a base, they might drop a raid token.
 This token, when activated, shows everyone on the server the location of the base, and it’s raidable for an hour.

-Pretty similar to DayZ- food and water are required and pretty prevalent.
-There are plans, per the developers, to add a little bit of nuance and depth to an injury/healing system.
-The main crux of your 'survival' here is not being killed by other players and/or the hostile AI.
+Similar to DayZ- food and water are required and prevalent.
+There are plans, per the developers, to add nuance and depth to an injury/healing system.
+The crux of your 'survival' here is not being killed by other players and/or the hostile AI.

-Negative reviews on the game mostly highlight similar issues to any other pvp based game- issues with cheaters/hackers/griefing.
-So server choice will be important- or just pay to rent your own personal server!
-Similar to Subsistence and Mist Survival, many of the comments touched on the headshot/deadliness aspect of the AI hostiles.
-So if being taken out by both players and NPCs isn’t your style, perhaps steer clear?
-I'll give it a neutral vote for right now and maybe come back to it in the future.
+Negative reviews on the game mainly highlight similar issues to any other pvp based game- issues with cheaters/hackers/griefing.
+So server choice will be necessary- or pay to rent a personal server!
+Like Subsistence and Mist Survival, many comments touched on the headshot/deadliness aspect of the AI hostiles.
+So if being taken out by players and NPCs isn’t your style, perhaps steer clear?
+I'll give it a neutral vote right now and maybe come back to it in the future.